Hengdian Group

 Hengdian Group (横店集团), abbreviated as HG, is a Chinese private conglomerate founded by Xu Wenrong in 1975 in Hengdian, Zhejiang.
 It focuses on the fields of electrical and electronic, pharmaceutical and chemical, film and entertainment, and modern services.
-Since 1996, Hengdian Group has operated Hengdian World Studios.
+Since 1996, Hengdian Group has operated Hengdian World Studios, one of the largest film studios in the world.

 History

 In 1975, Xu Wenrong set up Hengdian Reeling Silk Factory, which was the predecessor of Hengdian Group.
 In the 1990s, it expanded into high-tech sectors such as hard magnets, soft magnets, and pharmaceutical manufacturing.

+In 1989, Hengdian group founded Apeloa Pharmaceutical, which was listed on the Shenzhen Stock Exchange in 1997, covers active pharmaceutical ingredients and intermediates, pesticides, medical devices and medical services.

-In 2004, Hengdian Group, Warner Bros. and China Film Group Corporation established the Warner China Film HG, which is a joint venture.
+In 2004, Hengdian Group, Warner Bros. and China Film Group Corporation established a joint venture called Warner China Film HG.
 In 2008, it established the Zhejiang Hengdian Film Production Company.

-In 1989, Hengdian group founded Apeloa Pharmaceutical, which was listed on the Shenzhen Stock Exchange in 1997, covers active pharmaceutical ingredients and intermediates, pesticides, medical devices and medical services.

-Hengdian Group also expanded into the lighting field in late 1990s，covering LED fixtures, lighting sources, smart lighting and automotive lighting.
+Hengdian Group also expanded into the lighting field in late 1990s，covering light-emitting diode fixtures, lighting sources, smart lighting and automotive lighting.

+In 2017, Tospo Lighting Co., Ltd., a subsidiary of Hengdian Group, completed an IPO on the Shanghai Stock Exchange.

 In August 2019, Nanhua Futures, a subsidiary of Hengdian Group, was listed on the Shanghai Stock Exchange.